AlexSutila/GBEmulator/README.md

 including the header files and source files folders as include directories, and lastly changing the subsystem to windows in the project properties worked fine for me.

+As of right now, there is a console window that will appear for debug builds with a display of the registers and a chunk of memory.
+This debugger doesn't do anything yet and is a work in progress.

 BE SURE to have a savs folder in the same directory as any ROMS.

 The only cartridge types I emulate as of right now are cartridges without memory bank controllers